dvrLogin to Portal phoneRequest a call back

 Emissions have been reported and recorded in accordance with the published reporting standard for Carbon Reduction Plans and the GHG Reporting Protocol corporate standard and uses the appropriate Government emission conversion factors for greenhouse gas company reporting.

-Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard.
+Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements, and the required subset of Scope 3 emissions have been reported in accordance with the published reporting standard for Carbon Reduction Plans, the Corporate Value Chain (Scope 3) Standard and is as per the maturity of our declared Task Force on Climate Related Financial Disclosures (TCFD).
+These items are published on our website in keeping with our CSR and governance policies.

 This Carbon Reduction Plan has been reviewed and signed off by: